What Can DEXA Tell You About Your Body?

 Other popular calculated measurements have similar limitations.
 Subjective variables are inherent to any calculated measurement of body fat.
-Therefore, any discrepancy between DEXA and another method is not due to an overestimate of the DEXA, but rather inconsistencies inherent in other measurement methods.
+Therefore, any discrepancy between DEXA and another method is not due to an overestimate of the DEXA but rather inconsistencies inherent in other measurement methods.
 Of these, measurements by caliper (skin fold) and electrical impedance testing have proven to be the most wildly inaccurate.
 In fact, measurement by caliper significantly underestimated body fat percentage by 3.2–5.6% in women when compared to a DEXA scan.

-In a recent Texas A&M study, the body composition and bone mineral density of elite female college athletes was observed and tracked over competitive seasons.
+In a recent Texas A&M study, the body composition and bone mineral density of elite female college athletes were observed and tracked over competitive seasons.
 Although not the intent of the study, an interesting juxtaposition emerged between popularly reported body fat percentages, and those measured in elite athletes.
 For example, the DEXA-measured average body fat percentage of female swimmers was measured at 22.2%, and 15% for track sprint athletes.
-These numbers differ vastly to what we would assume they would have, due in part to the popular notions of single-digit leanness.
+These numbers differ vastly from what we would assume they would have, due in part to the popular notions of single-digit leanness.

 While body mass index (BMI) can be helpful to track your progress, body fat percentage is superior as a measure of healthy weight.
 Over the long haul, weight means nothing unless you can accurately assess whether that weight you’re trying valiantly to lose or gain actually consists of fat or muscle.
-Think your diet and training regimen is really working?
+Think your diet and training regimen are really working?
 The DEXA is a simple and sure-fire way of letting you know.

 How should I prepare for the scan?

-On the day of the exam you may eat normally.
+On the day of the exam, you may eat normally.
 You should not take calcium supplements for at least 24 hours before your exam.
-You should wear loose, comfortable clothing, avoiding garments that have zippers, belts or buttons made of metal.
+You should wear loose, comfortable clothing, avoiding garments that have zippers, belts, or buttons made of metal.
 Objects such as keys or wallets that would be in the area being scanned should be removed.
 You may be asked to remove some or all of your clothes and to wear a gown during the exam.
-You may also be asked to remove jewelry, removable dental appliances, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
+You may also be asked to remove jewelry, removable dental appliances, eyeglasses, and any metal objects or clothing that might interfere with the x-ray images.